Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Event-triggered ADRC design and main results

-which is the nonlinear coupling effects of the nonlinear unmodeled dynamics, external deterministic disturbance, bounded noise, and colored noise.
-To estimate not only unmeasurable state but also the stochastic total disturbance, the event-triggered ESO is designed via the output and input of system (\ref{system1.2}) as follows:
+which is a random total disturbance (extended state) involving the nonlinear coupling effects of the nonlinear unmodeled dynamics, external deterministic disturbance, bounded noise, and colored noise.
+To estimate both unmeasurable state and random total disturbance, the event-triggered ESO is designed via the output and input of system (\ref{system1.2}) as follows: